AI Ready Analyzer Logo

 Chunking Strategies Concept Illustration

-But you can't just shove a 50-page PDF into a vector database.
-Vector databases (and LLMs) have a "Goldilocks" problem.
+You can't just shove a 50-page PDF into a vector database.
+Vector databases have a Goldilocks problem.

 • Too Small: If you chop your text into single sentences, the AI loses context.
 It sees "He said yes" but has no idea who "He" is or what he agreed to.